errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 [coreos]: https://coreos.com/os/docs/latest/sdk-modifying-coreos.html
 [atomic]: http://www.projectatomic.io/docs/compose-your-own-tree

+[LinuxKit](https://github.com/linuxkit/linuxkit) is a toolkit for building secure, portable and lean operating systems for containers.
+[LinuxKit Kubernetes blueprint](https://github.com/linuxkit/kubernetes) project is the upstream of Docker for Mac and Windows VM, and it is actively maintained by the
+Moby community.
 LinuxKit matches all of the requirements above, as it doesn't have a hard dependency on systemd.
 Although LinuxKit leverages Alpine Linux (and the APK package manager) for most of its components, that is only by convention and any component can be replaced.
 Alternative implementation of LinuxKit component can be built as easily as it is to build a Docker container image and thereby one can use any commodity tools under the hood.
 Additionally, one of the main use-cases of LinuxKit (Docker for Mac